 Tuesday, July 30th, 2019

 ST. PAUL, MN – American Composers Forum (ACF) announced today that Oakland-based artist Julie Herndon has been awarded the organization’s first Bay Area Composer Residency award.
-Herndon will receive $10,000 to organize and lead Soundvoice, a collaboration with Code Tenderloin, also based in the Bay Area.
+Herndon will receive $10,000 to organize and lead Soundvoice, a collaboration with Center for New Music and Code Tenderloin, also based in the Bay Area.
 During the summer of 2020, Herndon will work with the homeless community in San Francisco’s Tenderloin neighborhood to workshop and create a multi-media concert featuring the stories of the participants.
 ACF’s President & CEO, Vanessa Rose, shared “this project was so compelling to our panel and us because it showed thoughtful engagement of an underserved community, meaningful interactions that value their individual voices, and a celebratory event for all.
 We are proud to support this Bay Area-specific artistic endeavor.”

 Twenty-seven applicants proposed a collaborative project in the Bay Area with local partners of their choosing.
 Applications were reviewed by panelists Melissa Dunphy (Philadelphia, PA), Ryan Ingebritsen (Chicago, IL), and Jerod Impichchaachaaha’ Tate (Oklahoma City, OK).
 They additionally recognized the following Bay Area composers for their strong applications: Jean Fineburg (Pinole), Emma Logan (San Francisco), Lisa Mezzacappa (Berkeley), Wendy Reid (Berkeley), and Mauricio Rodriguez (Palo Alto).